nexi-intra/meat-grinder/README.md

 ### Koksmat: The Missing Ingredient

 **Koksmat** is a concept/tool under exploration to add a pinch of extra spice to this simplified approach.
-Where Meat-Grinder standardizes the pipeline, Koksmat aims to enhance it—filling gaps and offering patterns that speed up your day-to-day work.
+Where Koksmat-Grinder standardizes the pipeline, Koksmat aims to enhance it—filling gaps and offering patterns that speed up your day-to-day work.
 It might help with boilerplate generation, specialized workflows, or tackling those edge cases that currently require multiple third-party integrations.

 **Note:** Koksmat is in its infancy.
 Consider this a call for contributions and critiques.
 How can we make these simple pipelines even more delightful?